vwgert/vwgert.github.io/03_commandline/02_lab.md

-Van zodra we ingelogd zijn, komen we in onze homefolder terecht.
-Om te kijken in welke folder we ons bevinden gebruiken we het commando ***pwd***.
+As soon as we are logged in, we end up in our home folder.
+To see which folder we are in, we use the command ***pwd***.

 ```bash
 ubuntu@linux-ess:~$ pwd